-- finally, the EU institutions, including the EESC, should lead by example by increasing the number of members and staff from ethnic minorities.
+Both the EU institutions and bodies, such as the EESC, should lead by example in diversity management by increasing the number of members and staff from ethnic minority backgrounds.